 Although there is no cure for HIV, treatments are now very effective, enabling people with HIV to live long and healthy lives.

-Medication, known as antiretrovirals, works by slowing down the damage the virus does to the immune system.
+Medication, known as antiretrovirals, work by stopping the virus replicating in the body, allowing the immune system to repair itself and preventing further damage.
 These medicines come in the form of tablets, which need to be taken every day.

 You will be encouraged to take regular exercise, eat a healthy diet, stop smoking and have yearly flu jabs and five-yearly pneumococcal vaccinations to minimise the risk of getting serious illnesses.

-Without treatment, a person with HIV's immune system will become seriously damaged and they will develop life-threatening illnesses such as cancer.
+Without treatment, the immune system will become severely damaged and life-threatening illnesses such as cancer and severe infections can occur.
 This is known as late-stage HIV infection or AIDS.

 Read more about living with HIV.